 Their long run ended on July 22, 2013, when the statue was unexpectedly removed by a crane.
 Fans feared that Rocky and Bullwinkle had been lost forever.
 In fact, the sculpture was being restored by artist Ric Scozzari with funding from DreamWorks and Twentieth Century Fox as part of an exhibit at The Paley Center for Media in Beverly Hills, “The Jay Ward Legacy Exhibit.”

 With the exhibit ending, the Jay C. Ward Family looked for a new home for the sculpture.
 They approached the City of West Hollywood about their respective interests in receiving the work and Staff immediately saw this as a wonderful opportunity to bring back a formerly faded icon to the City and site it along Sunset Boulevard as an engaging historic and cultural monument.

-The sculpture is now a part of the City’s Urban Art collection and is temporarily on exhibition in City Hall.
-Rocky and Bullwinkle will move to its permanent location at 8775 Sunset Boulevard, the City owned surface parking lot, in the fall of 2015.
+The sculpture is now a part of the City’s Urban Art collection and is temporarily in storage.
+Rocky and Bullwinkle will move to its permanent location on the Sunset Strip soon!

 Follow us on social media and use the hashtag #wehoarts

 For questions, contact Rebecca Ehemann, Public Art Coordinator at (323) 848-6846 or firstname.lastname@example.org.
 For people who are deaf or hard of hearing, please call, TTY: (323) 848-6496.
 To learn more information about the City of West Hollywood and its arts programs visit www.weho.org/arts.